HW and SW Modularity is About to Restructure the Automotive Supply ChainOctober 15, 2020

 Very soon, car dashboards will function like smartphones or smart TVs, with fully functioning app stores to download your favorite apps from OEMs and aftermarket providers that will fully customize and personalize the driving experience.
 These apps will provide a consistent, seamless experience not just for music, email and calendars, but also for adjusting steering, brakes, engine performance, tire pressure and more.

-This will be accomplished by implementing a Service-Oriented Architecture (SOA) in which applications are broken down into specific functional components or “services.”
+This will be accomplished by implementing Automotive SOA (Service-Oriented Architecture) in which applications are broken down into specific functional components or “services.”
 Any ECU, Domain Controller or Gateway will become a platform on which Tier 1 vendors and OEMs can develop their services using standardized protocols facilitating communications and enabling easy data transfer, irrespective of the underlying hardware, topology and protocols.

 This enables OEMs and Tier 1s to maximize the functionality, security and safety of connected and autonomous vehicles while lowering the complexity of developing software and services to customize their software-defined vehicles.